 There’s an exception to this rule (thankfully for me): if each slide contains a single image, word or a phrase of less than 10 words.
 Remember that attendees need at least 10-15 seconds to process any of the above.

 Avoid using complex graphs or charts as part of your presentation.
 Rule: if you look at a chart/graph you want to use in your presentation from 25 feet away or beyond and it makes you squint, DON’T USE IT.
 If you can’t make sense of it your audience won’t be able to either.

-Use nomilizations sparingly (as in a verb that you’ve somehow made into a noun) as in no more than two per sentence or you will put the audience in a trance; politicians are masters at this.
+Use nomilizations sparingly (as in a verb that you’ve somehow made into a noun), as in no more than one per sentence or you will put the audience in a trance.
+Politicians are masters at this.